gxvigo/meetingActionsMicroservicesK8s/README.md

 Everything running in ms-demo namespace

 All the command must be run from a system with kubectl installed and configured to talk to the master node.
-In my test environments this can be my nfs server or the boot node.
+In my test environments this can be my nfs server.

 *I found an issue, not solved yet, to perform Docker login to my private registry in ICP from mac*